A-Raafat/rdimlops/README.md

 This repo has the UI of the task

+The CI is done using Github action, which runs the tests inside `app/test_clf` using pytest and the CD is done using heroku which waits for the CI then deploys the app on its free cloud service

-To test the app, go to https://rdimlops.herokuapp.com/
+To test the UI app, go to https://rdimlops.herokuapp.com/

 Or you can Curl to upload and check the prediction
 ```bash